amgottlieb/OSIRIS_Imaging_DRP/README.md

     *local file- OSIRIS_imaging_gtcsetup.py

-The ipeline can be run from its folder and is used with the following syntax.
+The pipeline can be run from its folder and is used with the following syntax.

 python OSIRIS_phot_pipeline.py --workdir  "C:\Users\path\to\GRB170428A-giz" --outputdir "C:\Users\test\path\to\GRB170428A-giz\output" GRB170428A-giz --dobias --doflat --domask  --dowcs --dooverwrite False --filter g,i,z